kingluddite/web-dev-notes/development/tools/task-runners/webpack/udemy-sgrider-webpack/02-handling-project-assets/03-handling-css.md

 #### Install new plugin
 `$ yarn add -D extract-text-webpack-plugin`

-* Use and loader should be the same thing in `webpack.config.js` but with this plugin we have to use `loader` because of the way this plugin was written
+* `use` and `loader` should be the same thing in `webpack.config.js` but with this plugin we have to use `loader` because of the way this plugin was written
 * Plugins are a different system from loaders in the webpack world
     - Loaders are used for some amount of preprocessing before a file is included into the webpack bundle
     - Plugins work a little bit outside of the webpack pipeline and they have the ability to keep files from ending up inside of the `bundle.js` output